yarwest/guice-demo/README.md

 }
 ```

+Whenever you want to use a different implementation of `IOperation` you can just replace `Addition.class` with any other class that implements the same interface and it will work right away.
+This prevents having to refactor every reference to the specific implementation throughout your codebase.

 Now to actually tell Guice to use this particular configuration we have to modify our `bootstrap()` method from earlier to actually pass our `BootstrapModule` to be used by the injector.

 ```Java